janm-dev/links/README.md

 ## How to build it

 To build links, you first need to install a recent version of [Rust](https://www.rust-lang.org), ideally via [rustup](https://rustup.rs).
-You also need to install [CMake or protoc](https://github.com/tokio-rs/prost/tree/master/prost-build#protoc) to compile .proto files.
+You also need to install a recent version of [protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) to compile .proto files.
 Once you have all of those installed, you can simply run `cargo build --release` to build an optimized release version of all links binaries, which will be located in `/target/release/`.
-On Windows the executables have a `.exe` file extension (e.g. `server.exe`), on Linux they don't have a file extension at all (e.g. `server`).
 If you just want to try links out, you can also just run it with `cargo run`.
-This version will not be optimized and will include debug symbols.
+This version will not be optimized and will include debug symbols, but will compile faster.

 To build a links redirector Docker container, run `docker build .`.
 The server binary in the container will be release-optimized.
 The container itself is made to be lightweight, using a `FROM scratch` container with statically linked musl-libc and OpenSSL for the final image to avoid the size overhead of Debian or Alpine.
 The final container image is only approximately 10 MB, about 35% smaller than an Alpine-based image.